makmonty/cheevos-overlays/README.md

 ## How to use

-You can use the app in two different ways: Logging in or with query params.
+You can use the app in two different ways: Logging in or through query parameters.
 The first provides better UX, and the second is more convenient for using Browser capture source in [OBS](https://obsproject.com) or any other software that provides similar functionality.